obsinto/Obsinto/README.md

 - 🔧 Built with Laravel, MySQL, and Docker
 - 📱 Focus on user experience and efficiency
 - 🎯 Helping municipalities modernize their processes
+- ❤️ Building technology with purpose and social impact

 ## 📫 Let's Connect!